Arty2/lightbox-player/README.md

 - Windows 10 and a few built-in utilities.
 Required for hardware compatibility with the physical device.
 - [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (WSL).
 Installed through the Windows Store (e.g. Ubuntu).
-- [mplayer](http://www.mplayerhq.hu/) ([Windows x86_64 binary](https://oss.netfarm.it/mplayer/)) which is used for media playback.
+- [Mplayer](http://www.mplayerhq.hu/) ([Windows x86_64 binary](https://oss.netfarm.it/mplayer/)) which is used for media playback.
 Install in the `./MPLAYER` directory, relative to the script.
 It’s important to use the Windows binary over one installed through WSL, as the latter does not properly support audio output and will fail to run.
-- [socat](https://linux.die.net/man/1/socat) to allow *mplayer* to connect to multiple slave instances.
+- [socat](https://linux.die.net/man/1/socat) to allow *Mplayer* to connect to multiple slave instances.
 Install in WSL with `sudo apt install socat`.
 - [bc](https://linux.die.net/man/1/bc) to allow non-integer calculations.
 Install in WSL with `sudo apt install bc`.

 Before installing utilities in WSL, you may want to update the repository lists with `sudo apt-get update`.